jameshay218/case_to_infection/README.md

 ## Introduction

-Available line list data for SARS-nCoV mostly show the date of report and not the date of infection onset.
+Available line list data for 2019-nCoV mostly show the date of report and not the date of infection onset.
 These reported cases therefore do not directly represent underlying transmission dynamics, but rather the day at which sick individuals become known to the healthcare system